-Although smartphone cameras have made tiny cameras nearly obsolete, the Leica Q2 Monochrom is still one of the few that can take photographs of a professional standard.
+Although smartphone cameras have made tiny cameras nearly obsolete, the Leica Q2 Monochrome is still one of the few that can take photographs of a professional standard.

-It uses the Leica Summilux 28mm f/1.7 ASPH fixed lens in conjunction with the camera’s 47.3MP full-frame sensor.
+It uses the Leica Summilux 28mm f/1.7 ASPH fixed lens with the camera’s 47.3MP full-frame sensor.

 Leica Q2 Monochrom Features